Doctorate of Philosophy (PhD) in Biostatistics

 - FOREIGN TRANSCRIPTS: Official transcripts or mark sheets of college level work not in English or in the standard U.S. grading scale must be sent to a credential evaluation service for translation.
 The transcript evaluation must be a course by course evaluation that identifies and describes each diploma or certificate with periods of education and equivalency of each document.
 The preferred services are: World Education Services (WES) and Educational Credential Evaluators, Inc. (ECE).
 Other services approved by the National Association of Credential Evaluation Services (NACES) will also be accepted.
 Transcripts must carry the signature of a responsible official in which the work was done and the seal of that institution, or must be certified true copies of the original records.
 If photo static copies are provided, the copies must be certified after duplication as true copies of the original document.
 Transcripts should clearly indicate the grades received or the standing attained on required examinations.
 If transcripts do not show the degree earned and the date on which it was conferred, official degree statements must also be provided.

-- Applicants must hold a Master of Science or Master of Arts in Biostatistics, Statistics or equivalent degree (e.g. Biostatistics MPH plus courses in mathematical statistics and mathematical analysis at the Master’s level) from a recognized college or university.
+- Applicants must hold a Master of Science or Master of Arts in Biostatistics, Statistics or equivalent degree (e.g. Biostatistics MPH plus courses in mathematical statistics at the Master’s level, and matrix algebra and mathematical analysis at the Bachelor’s level [equivalent to UNL STAT 882 & 883, MATH 314, and MATH 325]) from a recognized college or university.

 - Official Test of English as a Foreign Language (TOEFL) scores are required of all applicants whose primary language is not English or whose undergraduate degree is from a college or university outside of the United States.
 Minimum scores of 550 (paper), 213 (Computer), and 80 (Internet) are required.